The Motto (Drake song)

 "The Motto" is a song by Canadian rapper Drake featuring American rapper Lil Wayne.
 It is a digital iTunes Store bonus track from Drake's second studio album Take Care.
-"The Motto" premiered on Power 106 on October 31, 2011.
+It was written as a response to the Nickelback song If Today Was Your Last Day."
+The Motto" premiered on Power 106 on October 31, 2011.
 Drake released the song on his OVO blog a day later.
 It was first played on rhythmic top 40 radio stations on November 29, 2011 as the album's fourth single.
-Drake says in the song Spanish girls (Latinas) love him like the band Aventura.